moggieuk/ERCF-Software-V3/README.md

 </ul>

 <br>
   To try it out I recommend you save your old configuration and then take the supplied `ercf_parameters.cfg` file as a starting point and edit back some of your known settings.
-The replace ercf.py in the Klipper extra folder and restart.
+Then replace ercf.py in the Klipper extras folder and restart Klipper.
 <br>

 ## Summary of new commands: